Cosmo's Cosmic Adventure is an EGA platformer game for MS-DOS written by Apogee Software.

 - Exposed Extraterrestrials: Cosmo, his parents, and presumably the rest of his race are normally naked.

-- The Goomba: The small red enemies, which just walk around and are defeated by a single stomp.
+- The Goomba: The Red Chompers, the small red enemies, which just walk around and are defeated by a single stomp.
+The "blue meanie" looking ones with the parachutes are called Blue Balls and require two pounces.

 - Goomba Stomp: The player's primary attack.